 Types of Child Care:

 - Child Care Centers are housed in large buildings and provide care for more than 12 children at a time, from multiple families.
 They are state licensed, which means that they must pass entry requirements and maintain standards of quality and care.
 They are also able to accept child care assistance from the South Dakota Department of Social Services.

 - Family Child Care providers care for 12 or fewer children from more than one family in an in-home setting.
 Regulations for family child care providers vary by community within the state of South Dakota.
 However, Family Child Care providers can choose to be state registered, which means they submit to the same process of evaluation as the larger child care centers and accept state assistance as the child care centers do.

 - Babysitters/Nannies provide care for one family at a time, usually at the family’s residence and at hours agreed upon between the provider and the family.
 This type of child care is not regulated by the state.

 All types of child care have their advantages; you can find out more by checking out the Helpline Center’s Child Care Guide.

 The US Department of Health and Human Services recommends that parents spend no more than 10% of their family income on child care.
 In South Dakota, the average annual cost of child care for a four-year-old is $6,200 for a childcare center, and $5,240 for a family childcare provider.**

 - Income-Based Scholarships – Some providers offer scholarships for families of low incomes.
-Call the Helpline Center at 211 to speak to the Child Care Specialist about these options.
+Call the individual provider to see if any are available.